Aesteralias/BuckshockRoulette/README.md

 -Configuration
-	Before playing either mode you need to enter and set some configurations -When the game is open click "Mods"
-		-Click the Gear top Right of the PiShock Mod Listing -Set the Same Auth Key as MultiShock
+	Before playing either mode you need to enter and set some configurations -(Godot Mod Loader)When the menu is open press the "P" key to toggle the config -(Buckshot Mod Loader)When the game is open click "Mods" -Click the Gear top Right of the PiShock Mod Listing -Set the Same Auth Key as MultiShock
 		-Ping MultiShock for your Devices
 		-Set what events you want enabled and what command to send on each event